anthonygharvey/developer_news_cli_app/NOTES.md

 		11. A Deeper Inspection Into Compilation And Interpolation
 		12. Leveling Up One's Parsing Game with ASTs

-	Which article would you like to read?
-1-12
+	Enter 1 - 12 to read an article
-	Or enter a website abbreviation to see its 10 most recent articles (ex: FCC or BCS)
+	puts "Or type the website abbreviation to see its 10 most recent articles puts "Or type list to see the main list of articles puts "Or type exit to end the program

+	1
+	Article 1 summary

 ___